-(i) in the preparation of the annual accounts the applicable accounting standards had been followed along with proper explanationrelating to material departures;
+(i) That in preparation of the annual financial statements for the year ended March 312017 the applicable accounting standards have been followed along with proper explanationrelating to material departures if any;

-(iii) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;
+(iii) That proper & sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company & for preventing & detecting fraud &other irregularities;

-(iv) the directors had prepared the annual accounts on a going concern basis; and
+(iv) That the annual accounts have been prepared on a going concern basis.

-(vi) the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+(vi) That systems to ensure compliance with the provisions of all applicable laws werein place and that such systems were adequate and operating effectively.